ChrisGVE/pivot_panes.wezterm/README.md

 - Full application state cannot be preserved for complex applications
 - Currently only works with pairs of panes (not complex layouts)
 - Scrollback preservation is limited by WezTerm's API capabilities

+## Contributions

+Suggestions, Issues, and PRs are welcome!

+The features currently implemented are the ones I use the most, but your workflow might differ.
+If you have any proposals on how to improve the plugin, please feel free to create an issue or, even better, a PR!

+- For bug reports, please provide steps to reproduce and relevant error messages
+- For feature requests, please explain your use case and why it would be valuable
+- For PRs, please ensure your code follows the existing style and includes appropriate documentation

 ## License